RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 -   Micro Focus Enterprise Developer for Eclipse. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
 - A TN3270 terminal emulator to run the CICS application.

-**Note:** Licenses for Micro Focus Rumba+ Desktop and the HACloud Session Server TN3270 emulator are included with Enterprise Developer.
-If you do not have Rumba+ Desktop installed, please refer to the Micro Focus Web site.
+**Note:** This release includes a license for the Micro Focus Host Access for the Cloud TN3270 emulator (HACloud).
+A license for Micro Focus Rumba+ Desktop was included with Enterprise Developer product releases 8.0 and earlier, and can be used to run this tutorial.

 Before running this demo remotely, be sure you have a Micro Focus RDO and MFDS agent already configured and running on the remote UNIX/Linux machine.
 Please see the Micro Focus product documentation for more information.